pingcap/tidb-operator/docs/CONTRIBUTING.md

 > **Note:**
 >
 > - You can run `make docker` if you only want to build images.
-> - It's possible to limit specs to run, for example: `./hack/e2e.sh -- --ginkgo.focus='Basic'`.
+> - Running all e2e tests typically takes hours and consumes a lot of system resources, so it's better to limit specs to run, for example: `./hack/e2e.sh -- --ginkgo.focus='Basic'`.
 > - It's possible to reuse the kind cluster, e.g pass `SKIP_DOWN=y` for the first time and pass `SKIP_UP=y SKIP_DOWN=y` later.
+> - If you have configured multi docker registry repos, please ensure docker hub is used when building images.
 > - `hack/run-in-container.sh` can start a dev container the same as our CI environment.
 This is the recommended way to run e2e tests, e.g: `./hack/run-in-container.sh sleep 1d`.
 You can start more than one terminals and run `./hack/run-in-container.sh` to enter into the same container for debugging.
 Run `./hack/run-in-container.sh -h` to see help.
 > - We don't support bash version < 4 for now.
 For those who are using a not supported version of bash, especially macOS (which default bash version is 3.2) users, please run `hack/run-in-container.sh` to start a containerized environment or install bash 4+ manually.